 In subsequent sections, the individual parts of the process are treated in detail.
 As depicted in Figure 1, these main steps are:

-- Secure Development: Defines the system architecture and development process that ensures adherence to relevant coding guidelines and quality assurance procedures.
+Secure Development: Defines the system architecture and development process that ensures adherence to relevant coding principles and quality assurance procedures.